J-CPelletier/webcomix/README.md

 ### Making an XPath selector

-Using a HTML inspector, spot a html path to the next link's `href` attribute/comic image's `src` attribute.
+Using an HTML inspector, spot a html path to the next link's `href` attribute/comic image's `src` attribute.

 e.g.: `//div[@class='foo']/img/@src`
 This will select the src attribute of the first image whose class is: foo